Test administrator pleads guilty in U.S. college admissions scandal | Education

 Test administrator pleads guilty in U.S. college admissions scandal

-As part of her plea deal, Williams agreed to forfeit $20,000, which prosecutors said equal to how much she earned through her crime.
+Riddell has pleaded guilty.
+As part of her plea deal, Williams agreed to forfeit $20,000 she earned through her crime.

 ALSO READ